 - Centers for Medicare and Medicaid Services (CMMS)—Established to oversee the administration of medical assistance programs

 - National Practitioner Data Bank (NPDB)—Maintains a list of all doctors and hospitals in the United States, and oversees malpractice issues

 In addition to oversight from federal agencies, doctors and hospitals must conform to numerous federal and state laws.
 Public administrators play a crucial role in the oversight of doctors on two levels.
 First, administrators work with the federal government to enforce the laws that are in place, and ensure the legislation is working as intended.
 Second, public administrators work hand in hand with doctors and health care professionals to make sure organizations are following government regulations at all times.
-The need for public administrators to fulfill the second role is one of the reasons for the intense debate about health care policy, as critics of the role of government claim that the reason doctors need administrators on staff is because the burden of following the regulations is too much for doctors to handle on their own.
+The need for public administrators to fulfill the second role is one of the reasons for the intense debate about health care policy, as critics of the role of the government claim that the reason doctors need administrators on staff is that the burden of following the regulations is too much for doctors to handle on their own.

 Social Determinants of Health (SDH)

 One area where public administrators are making significant improvements involves the SDH, where the government addresses the underlying causes of poor health before problems arise.
 SDH covers many different aspects of a person’s life, such as education, environment, and food security.